 In fact, people often ask questions like how hot is mercury?
 Or, how cold is mercury?
 Or, simply; what is the temperature of mercury?
 Well, the answer to all these kinds of questions lies in the vicinity of the mercury’s tidal locking with the sun.

 The side of the mercury surface facing the sun can get hotter to 800° F. On the other hand, the side that is not facing the sun can get colder to – 280° F.

 Again, due to its tidal locking with the Sun, the mercury period of rotation has slowed over time.
 Therefore, as a result of this elongated rotation of mercury, a day on mercury is about 58.65 Earth days.

 On the other hand, a year on Mercury takes about 88 earth days.
 Hence, making it the shortest year of any planet of the solar system.

 Last but not least one in my list of top 6 interesting facts about mercury is the perihelion precession of mercury.

 Astronomers had observed for a long time that mercury’s elliptical path around the sun shifts (precess) a little bit whenever it passes through the sun’s perihelion (closest point to the sun).

 But, there was no exact explanation accounting for that shift.
 In fact, Newton’s Laws Of Motion had predicted the approximated value to be accounted for that shift.

-But it was Einstein’s General Theory Of Relativity which gave the correct value accounting for that shift.
+But it was Einstein’s General Theory Of Relativity that gave the correct value accounting for that shift.
 And, in return, the perihelion precession of mercury helped Albert Einstein to prove his General Relativity.

 In my view, these were the best facts about mercury.
-Well, I am not denying, there could be others too.
+Well, I am not denying it, there could be others too.
 But for me, these facts were the best suitable ones.
 What do you think?
 Do you have any other in your mind?
 Let me know in the comment section.